Greenteapocky029/Code-Bunker/README.md

 Deven Greenlee~~

-This is where I keep the code related to my game projects:
+This is where I keep the code related to my projects and scripts:

 All scripts are located in different branches that are seperated by each project